Support for people affected by dementia

 - access to day centres

-Find your local social services or social work department contact number in the phone book or online.
+Find your local social services department number in the phone book or online at www.gov.uk/find-your-local-council.
 The website also has information on topics such as benefits, tax and pensions.
 Visit www.nhs.uk for details of GP surgeries and hospitals in your area.

-- Alzheimer Scotland provides the National Dementia Helpline 0808 808 3000 in Scotland as well as local services all over Scotland for people with dementia and their carers.
+- Alzheimer Scotland provides the Scottish Dementia Helpline (0808 808 3000) as well as local services all over Scotland for people with dementia and their carers.

 - The Wales Dementia Helpline offers help and support to people with dementia in Wales, their carers, family members or friends.
 Their helpline number is 0808 808 2235.

 - Dementia UK provides mental health nurses who specialise in dementia, called Admiral Nurses.
-They provide practical and emotional support to families affected by dementia.
-They can also provide advice on referrals to appropriate services and liaise with other healthcare professionals on your behalf.
-To find out if Admiral Nurses are available in your area, you can call their helpline – 0800 888 6678.
+They provide practical and emotional support to families affected by dementia, as well as advice on referrals to appropriate services, and can liaise with other healthcare professionals on your behalf.
+To find out if Admiral Nurses are available in your area, you can call their helpline on 0800 888 6678.

-- Guideposts provides services for people with long-term or degenerative conditions, including dementia.
-They also provide an online and telephone information resource called HERE which helps people to find out about support and care services.
+- Guideposts has services for people with long-term or degenerative conditions, including dementia.
 Call 0300 222 5709.

 - AT Dementia provides information about assistive technology for people with dementia.
 Assistive technology can be any device or system that helps someone perform a task.
 This includes devices like calendar clocks, automatic lighting and fall sensors.

 Support for people with specific forms of dementia

 - Rare Dementia Support runs specialist support services for people living with, or affected by, five rare dementias.
 For support and help regarding a diagnosis, call: